eyas-ranjous/round-robin-js/README.md

 ```

 ### completedRounds()
-returns the number of finished rounds.
+returns the number of completed rounds.

 <table>
   <tr>